why is my blondie dry

 Until….one day I had one of those I-just-need-a-little-bit-of-chocolate-to-get-me-through-the-afternoon cravings and after seeing Alice’s killer recipe, I ended up crossing over to the dark side.

-These incredibly chewy classic blondies, loaded with two types of chocolate, lots of nuts, and coconut, are the best!
-You won’t believe how simple they are to make.
+Loaded with two kinds of chocolate and lots of nuts and coconut, these ultra-chewy classic blondies truly are the ultimate!
+You won’t believe how easy they are to make.

 If you need more guidance, check out her video on brownies on Serious Eats, so you know exactly what to look for when whipping the eggs and the sugar.
 And yes, that’s a brownie video, not a blondie video.
 Under-aeration can be the culprit for seemingly under-baked brownies, too, but it seems to be a more frequent issue with blondies—Parks explains that blondies “may take longer to whip due to the ratio of brown sugar.”